McCully Camp

 The Details

-McCully Basin is where it all began for WAH in 1980.
+McCully Basin is where it all began for WAH in 1980, the first pick of the range!
 We’ve come a long way since skinny skis and sagging wall tents.
 As the ski gear evolved into sophisticated downhill touring equipment, the camp has grown into a little yurt village.
-With 41 seasons of operation, McCully boasts a rich and colorful history of ski visitors.
+With 45 seasons of operation, McCully boasts a rich and colorful history of ski visitors.
 The seasoned veterans say the food has gone gourmet and the new gear is cheating.
 But everyone agrees what makes McCully truly special is its unique location situated inside the Eagle Cap Wilderness Area.
 Solitude, fresh tracks, and glistening slopes abound.

-MCCULLY is a 4-mile skin in gaining 1800 feet elevation brings us to our McCully base camp.
-Our guest accommodations consist of two separate sleeping yurts that sleep five and are outfitted with wood stoves, cots, foam pads.
+McCully is a 3.5-mile skin in, after a 1-mile snowmobile tow-in, gaining 1800 feet elevation brings us to our McCully base camp.
+Our guest accommodations consist of two separate sleeping yurts, which sleep five, and are outfitted with wood stoves, cots and foam pads.
 The kitchen yurt has cots for after-hours.
 Cold Spring water source.
+No sauna.

 The Details